Code-Institute-Submissions/IFDMSP-A/README.md

 * The party with the most majority of district ownership will win the election.
 Thus, making you the next UK Prime minster.

 * As stated, this is a very simplified game, and should be approached as fantasy like, rather than an outright simulation.

+## External User Goal
+BBC patrons would appreciate a small game that would allow them to partake in a small way a venture the electorial environment, and perhaps through it have a small but impoved understanding of the challenges faced by the political class.

+## Site Owner Goal
+BBC wish to provide some fun interactive experince for its patrons in that tey can join in the elctorial process and experience what its like to be a political representative in a small way.
+Its not supposed to be an accurate simulation rather a fun experience taking the edge of the 2019 EU/Brexit furoar.

 ## My Initial Thoughts